March 1, 2022

 Despite our slow, leisurely start, I felt like the border was urgently calling me.
 I picked up the pace as I wound my way down the dirt trail, spotting several AZT hikers with large packs.

 At the bottom of the trail, the ugly metal slatted fence stood towering upward.
-It seemed absurd to built this obstacle here given the formidable mountain range to the north, which posed an even greater deterrent to anyone wanting to cross illegally.
+It seemed absurd to build this obstacle here given the formidable mountain range to the north, which posed an even greater deterrent to anyone wanting to cross illegally.
 The half-built wall stopped just shy of Monument 102, and for the first time in two years, the AZT’s southern terminus was finally accessible again!

 Only a meager four-strand barbed wire fence separated me from the tall white obelisk on the Mexican side of the boundary.